Vinayak19112003/tradezend/README.md

 The application is organized into a primary tab-based interface for a seamless workflow.

 ### 1. Dashboard Tab
-The main landing page, providing a high-level, at-a-glance overview of your trading performance.
+The main landing page, providing a high-level overview of your trading performance.
+- **Magic Bento Grid**: An interactive, animated grid serves as the primary navigation hub, offering a unique and engaging user experience.
 - **Summary Banner**: Displays progress towards monthly profit/loss targets and highlights the most common mistake for the current month.
 - **Key Performance Indicators (KPIs)**: A series of cards showing vital statistics like Total PNL, Win Rate, and Net R for the selected time period.
 - **Monthly Calendar**: A visual, color-coded calendar showing daily profitability, allowing for quick identification of winning and losing days.